Kia Rio

-The Kia Rio (기아 리오) is a subcompact car manufactured by Kia since November 1999 and now in its fourth generation.
+The Kia Rio (기아 리오) is a subcompact car manufactured by Kia from 1999 to 2023.
 Body styles have included a three and five-door hatchback and four-door sedan, equipped with inline-four gasoline and diesel engines, and front-wheel drive.

 The Rio replaced the first generation Pride—a rebadged version of the Ford Festiva—and the Avella, a subcompact sold as a Ford in some markets.
 A second generation was introduced in 2005 in Europe and in 2006 in North America, sharing its platform with the Hyundai Accent, a subcompact manufactured by its sister Hyundai Motor Company in South Korea.

-As of 2023, there are reports that the Kia Rio is to be discontinued in Europe and Australia.
+In August 2023, the K3 was introduced as its successor in several markets such as Mexico and the GCC countries.

 First generation (DC; 1999)

 The first generation Kia Rio (referred internally as the "DC") was offered in both four-door sedan and five-door station wagon body styles.
 When released, it was the least-expensive mass-produced car to be sold in the United States.
 While the Rio's styling and affordability were well-received, it was derided for its poor build quality and driving experience.

 The station wagon was marketed as the "Rio Cinco" in the United States, "Rio RX-V" in Canada, and "Rio Look" in Chile.
-The sedan version was not sold in the United Kingdom, and the station wagon was known as the "Rio" there.
+The sedan/saloon version was not sold in the United Kingdom, and the station wagon/hatchback was known as the "Rio" there.
 In Greece, both versions were sold as the "Rio".
 In South Korea, this was the only generation to use the "Rio" name, as the "Pride" name was used from the second generation onwards.